 Does homemade Ciabatta taste better than store-bought ones?
 So check this guide to learn more about it.

 Breadstick is a type of dry-baked bread that comes in stick shapes.
 Its other names are dipping sticks, grissini, or grissino.
 This is another culinary delight from Italy.

 Today’s breadstick perhaps owes its origin to a long-shaped bread created in 1643 in the town of Lanzo Torinese, Turin.
 It could be an invention of a baker named Antonio Brunero.

 Traditional breadsticks have a crispy texture, but some versions in other regions of Italy might be soft.
 They are usually served as an Italian-based appetizer.
 But in North America, they can be a dessert component to top with sugar, icing, or cinnamon.

 White bread can be found in any place in the world.
 They are a classic type of bread made with wheat flour and easy to make at home if you have a baking oven.

 But what makes them so popular among consumers is their easy accessibility.
-They are very easy to chew and digest, they can last longer, and you can also check their quality through the loaf appearance.
+They are very easy to chew and digest.
+Their excellent shelf life is another plus point.